The Dashley's Kitchen

 Crescent dough has been rolled lengthwise and cut in to one inch sections resembling mini cinnamon rolls.

-Then, instead of placing in the oven to cook, generously spray plastic wrap with nonstick spray and cover the dish to place in the fridge.
 In the morning take the dish out of the refrigerator and place in a warm spot for 20-30 minutes while the oven pre-heats.
 Pick up where you left off and bake as normal!

 Each mini cinnamon roll sits in the syrup filled pie dish ready to bake.